Universe in a black hole in Einstein$-$Cartan gravity

 or

 The Friedmann equations (\ref{Fri1}) and (\ref{Fri2}) also give

 As the scale factor $a$ decreases, the temperature $T$ increases.
-The spin-torsion contribution to the energy density is negative and generates gravitational repulsion which becomes stronger as $T$ increases.
+The spin--torsion contribution to the energy density is negative and generates gravitational repulsion, which becomes stronger as $T$ increases.
 Since this contribution scales with $T$ faster ($T\sim T^6$) than $\epsilon\sim T^4$, $\dot{a}$ eventually reaches zero and the universe undergoes a nonsingular bounce.
-At a bounce, where we can neglect $k$, (\ref{Fri1}) gives $\epsilon-\alpha n_\textrm{f}^2=0$.
+At a bounce, where we can neglect $k$, equation (\ref{Fri1}) gives $\epsilon-\alpha n_\textrm{f}^2=0$.
 Accordingly, the maximum temperature is given by

 where $T_\textrm{P}$ is the Planck temperature.
-The temperature (\ref{Tmax}) depends only on the numbers of thermal degrees of freedom.
-The relation (\ref{prop}) determines the minimum scale factor at a bounce of the universe in a black hole:
+The temperature given by equation (\ref{Tmax}) depends only on the numbers of thermal degrees of freedom.
+Relation (\ref{prop}) determines the minimum scale factor at a bounce of the universe in a black hole:

-The universe is accelerating if $\ddot{a}>0$ which is equivalent, using (\ref{acc}), to $T>T_\textrm{max}/\sqrt{2}$ ($a<\sqrt{2}a_\textrm{min}$).
+The universe is accelerating if $\ddot{a}>0$, which is equivalent, using equation (\ref{acc}), to $T>T_\textrm{max}/\sqrt{2}$ ($a<\sqrt{2}a_\textrm{min}$).
 After a bounce, the universe accelerates until $T=T_\textrm{max}/\sqrt{2}$ ($a=\sqrt{2}a_\textrm{min}$).
 The universe continues to expands with $\ddot{a}<0$ until it reaches its maximum scale factor (a crunch) at $a=a_i$, after which another contraction begins.
 This expansion looks like the time reversal of the contraction from $a=a_i$ to $a=a_\textrm{min}$.
 The universe is therefore oscillatory: its scale factor oscillates between the minimum and maximum scale factors \cite{Kuc}.
 The period of the oscillation from a bounce to a crunch and back is equal to

 where $\tilde{\epsilon}=h_\star(a_i T_i/a)^4-\alpha h_{n\textrm{f}}^2(a_i T_i/a)^6$.

 The scale factor depends on the time according to